-The dimensional units are defined as follows: \mathbf{L} is length, \mathbf{T} is time and Θ is temperature.
-These are further described in Annex A.
+The dimensional units are defined as follows: L is length, T is time and Θ is temperature.
+These are further described in Appendix A.

 The variable string Symbol in the above data-name identifiers represents the chemical symbol for the desired species.
 For example, H represents hydrogen atoms, O represents oxygen atoms, H2 represents hydrogen molecules, H2O represents water molecules, and C3H5O3(NO2)3 represents nitroglycerin molecules.
-Any symbols off the periodic table of the elements can be used.
+Any symbols from the periodic table of the elements can be used.
 For charged molecules or particles, the word "plus" or "minus" should be spelled out in lower case.
 For example, a CNO+ molecule should be denoted as CNOplus.